Cape Verde: Tourism

 Cape Verde's strategic location at the crossroads of mid-Atlantic air and sea lanes has been enhanced by significant improvements at Mindelo's harbour (Porto Grande) and at Sal's and Praia's international airports.
-A new international airport was opened in Boa Vista in December 2007 and on the island of São Vicente, the newest international airport (Cesária Évora Airport) in Cape Verde was opened in late 2009.
+Aristides Pereira International Airport was opened in 2007, and Cesária Évora Airport was opened in 2009.
 Ship repair facilities at Mindelo were opened in 1983.

 The major ports are Mindelo and Praia, but all other islands have smaller port facilities.
 In addition to the international airport on Sal, airports have been built on all of the inhabited islands.
 All but the airports on Brava and Santo Antão enjoy scheduled air service.
 The archipelago has 3050 km of roads, of which 1010 km are paved, most using cobblestone.

-The country's future economic prospects depend heavily on the maintenance of aid flows, the encouragement of tourism, remittances, outsourcing labour to neighbouring African countries, and the momentum of the government's development programme.

 Demographics

-The official Census recorded that Cape Verde had a population of 512,096 in 2013.
-A large proportion (236,000) of Cape Verdeans live on the main island, Santiago.

-Cape Verdeans are descendants of Africans (free or slaves) and Europeans of various origins.
-There are also Cape Verdeans who have Jewish ancestors from North Africa, mainly on the islands of Boa Vista, Santiago and Santo Antão.
-A large part of Cape Verdeans emigrated abroad, mainly to the United States, Portugal and France, so that there are more Cape Verdeans residing abroad than at home.
+Cape Verde had a population of 491,233 in 2021.
+A large proportion (236,000) of Cape Verdeans live on Santiago.
+Cape Verdeans are descendants of Africans (free or enslaved) and Europeans of various origins.
+There are also Cape Verdeans who have Jewish ancestors from North Africa, mainly on Boa Vista, Santiago and Santo Antão.